DavidArayan/stacked-cups/README.md

 #### Assumptions

-the following assumptions about the problem have been made during the coding excercise.
+the following assumptions about the problem have been made during the coding exercise.

 -   The smallest amount of liquid that can be added into the cups is 1ml
 -   There is no inherent limit to how large the stacked cups can grow, however this application has a depth limit of 65536 including the root cup (topmost cup)